 November 2016 — Invited at Design Katha, in Colombo part of the Sri Lanka Design Festival.

-November 2016 — Selected at the Lisbon’s PhotoBook Fair (Portugal).
+November 2016 — Exhibited at the Lisbon’s PhotoBook Fair (Portugal).

-September 2016 — Finalist during the photobook market at Encontros da Imagem International Photography Festival in Braga (Portugal).
+September 2016 — Exhibited at Encontros da Imagem International Photography Festival in Braga (Portugal).

 September 2016 — Acquired into several international collections, including The National Library of Australia, Victoria State Library, Charles Darwin University in Australia, and Fundação Oriente in Timor-Leste.

 The photobook is available in 3 editions and through several acquisition methods :

 A selection of some of the best photographs from the photobook are available for sale as open edition single prints (in different qualities and sizes) from the Timor Runguranga collection on Saatchi Art.